With concussions in the forefront these days, clearer rules for hitting are a must

-So what resolutions could leagues make this New Year’s?
+So what resolutions could leagues make?
 Simplifying the rulebook would be a start.

 From players and coaches to fans and even officials, no one appears to fully grasp the rules of contact.
 The officiating and implementation of the rules need to be much clearer, and everyone involved should be on the same page.
 No one wants to watch slowed down, penalty-riddled games.
 No one wants to see inconsistent calls or refs determining the outcomes of games.